lbriais/internet_box_logger/README.md

  this gem in your project) to deploy the reports to Kibana.
 Alternatively, you can manually copy the JSON files stored in the config/kibana_reports directory to where your Kibana is install in the  app/dashboards sub-directory.
  * An http server to serve the Kibana UI.
-You can use the mini embedded server and you can use the command line or the rake task (if you use this gem in your project) to start/stop it.
+You can use the mini embedded server and you can use the command line or the rake task (if you use this gem in your project) to start/stop it (a correctly defined `kibana_path` in your config is required).
 Alternatively you can serve it with a server of your own.
  * Setup the CRON task that will schedule the log into elastic search.
 You can use the command line or the rake task (if you use this gem in your project) to setup/remove the CRON task and you can verify it with `crontab -l`.
  Alternatively, you can create the cron entry fully manually or call the `internet_box_logger` from your own